United Nations Security Council resolutions concerning the nuclear program of Iran: Reactions

 Pompeo said: "No country but the United States has had the courage and conviction to put forward a resolution" and filed a complaint of “significant non-performance” by Iran with the Security Council.
 He has called European allies supporters of the ayatollahs.

+Kelly Craft accused the Security Council and its members of having "lost their way" and standing by the terrorists.